The LL.M. Program requires applicants to have a first degree in law (LL.B. or J.D.).

-LL.M. applications must be submitted through the Law School Admissions Council (LSAC).
+LL.M. applications must be submitted through the Law School Admission Council (LSAC).
 LL.M. applications are available starting on November 1st and due by March 1st for priority consideration.

 All applicants must register for the LL.M.
 Credential Assembly Service (LL.M.
 CAS).
 Additionally, applicants with a foreign law degree must register for the International Transcript Authentication and Evaluation Service.

-Applicants with a foreign law degree must also demonstrate English proficiency by taking the TOEFL or IELTS.
-LL.M. students who submit a TOEFL or IELTS score receive extended time on final exams.
+Applicants with a foreign law degree must also demonstrate English proficiency by taking the TOEFL iBT (internet-based test) or IELTS Academic.
+TOEFL iBT or IELTS Academic score reports are valid for two years, and scores will be considered expired if the test was taken more than two years prior to the submission of the application.
+Non-native English speaking LL.M. students who submit a TOEFL iBT or IELTS Academic score receive extended time on exams.